zeebe-io/enhancements/ZEP001-triage-process.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- How to handle orphaned issues where information is missing but the author is unresponsive?
+- ~How to handle orphaned issues where information is missing but the author is unresponsive?~ Issues with label `Status: Needs Information` should be automatically closed after 1 month of no activity.
 - When is an issue definitively marked as not reproducible?
 - Does it make sense to assign severity labels when really they are so close to priority?
 Is a checklist comment good enough to determine priority?
 - How to test this other than via gut feeling?
 How to measure if this is really useful?